Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated good with residents typically located 286 meters from the nearest stop.
-Service frequency averages 26 trips per day across all routes, equating to approximately four weekly trips per individual stop.
+The service frequency averages 26 trips per day across all routes, equating to about 4 weekly trips per stop.

 Frequently Asked Questions - Transport